DCAA compliance: Key insights into DCAA compliance requirements

 dcaa compliance requirements infographic

-A company is said to be “DCAA Compliant” when:
+A company is considered "DCAA compliant" when:

 The “who” and the “what” of DCAA auditing

-But DCAA does perform a significant portion of the audits of government contracts awarded by civilian agencies such as NASA, DOE, EPA, DHS and the VA.
-DCAA is reimbursed by those agencies when they audit on their behalf.
-The other agencies have historically contracted for audit services to be performed by commercial audit firms such as CPA firms.
+The contracts and contractors DCAA audits are primarily those awarded by the DOD.
+However, DCAA also handles a significant portion of audits for government contracts awarded by civilian agencies such as NASA, DOE, EPA, DHS, and the VA.
+In these cases, DCAA is reimbursed by those agencies for audit services.

 The primary audits performed by DCAA